-No HR HR SA Annual Stipend/Salary for Full-time Interns \$25,29 92.80 \$28,352.00 Annual Stipend/Salary for Half-time Interns N/ A N/A Program provides access to medical insurance for intern?
-Yes No Yes No If access to medical insurance is provided: Trainee contribution to cost required?
-Yes No Yes No Coverage of family member(s) available?
-Yes No Yes No Coverage of legally married partner available?
-Yes No Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 16 0 16 50 Hours of Annual Paid Sick Leave N/A N/A In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes No Yes No
+Annual Stipend/Salary for Full-time Interns \$35,734 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Yes No If access to medical insurance is provided: Trainee contribution to cost required?
+Yes No Coverage of family member(s) available?
+Yes No Coverage of legally married partner available?
+Yes No Coverage of domestic partner available?
+Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 160 Hours of Annual Paid Sick Leave N/A In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes No

-Other Benefits (please describe): Non-HRSA psychology interns are employees of Denver Health with a range of benefits.
+Other Benefits (please describe): Psychology interns are employees of Denver Health with a range of benefits.
 See brochure for details.
-HRSA interns are allocated \$1,000 for conference attendance.
+HRSA interns are allocated \$700 for conference attendance.